-Golden Beach Campground and Day-Use Area is located on the southeastern shore of the 5,935-acre Raquette Lake.
+Golden Beach Campground and Day Use Area is located on the southeastern shore of the 5,935acre Raquette Lake.
 The remote Central Adirondack setting of this facility offers a relaxing, quiet beauty all its own.
-The campsites offer privacy, they are large and well forested.
+The campsites offer privacy; they are large and well forested.
 Camping equipment from tents to 40' RVs can be accommodated.
 A picnic area is available adjacent to the swimming beach.
 Golden Beach boasts one of the largest natural beaches in the area for swimming.

-Golden Beach Campground offers a variety of recreational opportunities.
+Golden Beach Campground and Day Use Area offers a variety of recreational opportunities.
 Canoe and boat rentals are available in the hamlet of Raquette Lake.
 Good opportunities for fishing exist in this area.
 Major species in Raquette Lake are Brook Trout, Lake Trout, Smallmouth Bass, Whitefish, Bullhead, Yellow Perch, and Smelt.
-Hiking and bicycling are popular within the campground and on surrounding forest preserve lands and local roadways.
+Hiking and bicycling are popular within the campground and on surrounding Forest Preserve lands and local roadways.

 The Adirondack Park Visitors Interpretive Center at Newcomb is 30 miles east on N.Y.S.
 Route 28.
 The Adirondack Museum at Blue Mountain Lake is located 8 miles east on N.Y.S.
-Route 28 and features the History of the Adirondack Park.
+Route 28 and features the history of the Adirondack Park.

 The hamlet of Raquette Lake is 3 miles west on N.Y.S.
-Route 28, and offers Restaurants, Boat Rentals, Scenic Excursions on Raquette Lake with dining on board.
-Golf Courses are available in the Town of Indian Lake and the Town of Inlet.
+Route 28, and offers restaurants, boat rentals, and scenic excursions on Raquette Lake with dining on board.
+Golf courses are available in the Town of Indian Lake and the Town of Inlet.